ABCxFF/diepindepth/README.md

 7. Physics ([`physics/`](./physics/))
    Including information regarding the properties and nature of entities, such as movement, collisions, and sizes

-Before going too in depth into entity related memory and protocol, it is highly recommended you read [`entities.md`](./entities.md) to understand how entities work.
+Before going too in depth into entity-related memory and protocol, it is highly recommended you read [`entities.md`](./entities.md) to understand how entities work.

 ## **Contributors**